shiprajain14/kafka101/Lab03/README.md

-# Kafka Lab 3 - Produce and Consume Messages to/froms a Kafka Stream with Spring Boot
+# Kafka Lab 3 - Produce and Consume Messages to/from a Kafka Stream with Spring Boot Application

 The Spring Framework supports many dependencies.
-You will create a sample Spring Boot application to produce and consume Kafka Streams with the following dependencies:
+In this lab, you create a sample Spring Boot application to produce and consume Kafka Streams with the following dependencies:

 * `web` to build web, including RESTful, applications using Spring MVC, uses Apache Tomcat as the default embedded container.
 * `data-rest` to expose Spring Data repositories over REST via Spring Data REST.